How to Become an Airline Pilot in 2025

 Step 3:

 2. Take FAA written exam.
-All of ground school needs to be completed.
+Completed after finishing ground school.

 6. Checkride.
-Once you pass Congratulations you are a pilot.
-There are restrictions on what you can and cannot do.
+Once you pass Congratulations, you are a private pilot.

 This is generally the order.
 At Myotis Aviation we are all about doing what is best for each and every pilot.
 The order might be a bit different.